Last Updated on

-Today, malware is a lot less funny.
+Today, malware isn’t something to be taken lightly.
 What started as harmless experimentation has grown into one of the greatest threats to all digital systems.
 Malware has also evolved into many different strains, which have varying ways of infecting and damaging the systems it affects.
 New types of malware are released and discovered every day, with recent prominent examples including the WordPress malware BabaYaga.

 It’s easy to assume that you’re safe, but there really are no devices or sites that are 100% secure against malware.
 Even if you’re only running a basic WordPress site, it could still become infected in ways that could cause you to lose content, and even hurt you financially.
 As such, it’s best to be prepared and know what you’re up against, so you can take the appropriate measures to protect yourself against malware infection or a hacked WordPress site, and then remove malware appropriately.

 The Different Types of Malware

 Before discussing the steps you can take to protect your site, let’s first introduce you to the many types of malware.
 These are some of the most common malware variations you may encounter: